SeanShubin/liberalist/content/03-details/01-condorcet.md

 - 4 voters prefer B, then A, then C
 - 2 voters prefer C, then A, then B

-If we are counting the most first place votes (first past the post), although the 2 voters prefer C, they don’t dare vote that way because that would throw the election to B rather than A.  It is in the best interest of the 2 voters to not express their preference accurately.
+If we are counting the most first place votes (first past the post), although the 2 voters prefer C, they don't dare vote that way because that would throw the election to B rather than A.  It is in the best interest of the 2 voters to not express their preference accurately.
 This unfairly misrepresents the number of voters who actually preferred C, as that information about their preference was lost.

 A Condorcet method would compare the candidates in pairs, like so: